Connect with us

 Mind you, that should come as no surprise –most of them voted for the former Spurs full-back to be the new manager!

-After Peter Taylor was dismissed on New Year’s Eve, Gills chairman Paul Scally asked every player, coach and youth-teamer at Priestfield to name their preferred candidate.
+After Peter was dismissed on New Year’s Eve, chairman asked every player, coach and youth-teamer at Priestfield to name their preferred candidate.

-Edinburgh came top, and within weeks the man who led Newport into the Football League was on his way to Kent.
+Edinburgh came top, and within weeks the man who led into the League was on his way to Kent.

 “It wasn’t from a shortlist or anything like that –just literally whoever you wanted to write.
 It wasn’t just the players either.
 Everyone at the club, from the Under-21s through to the coaching staff was asked for their selection.